 - ½ tsp mild red chili powder or to taste

 - ½ tsp turmeric powder

 - Place the onion in a food processor and use the pulse function to chop it finely.
 Remove and set aside.
 In the same food processor, add the tomatoes and chop into a rough purée.

 - Select the high Sauté setting on the Instant Pot.
 Once hot, add the oil and onions and sauté until the onions turn lightly golden, about 8 minutes.
 Add the garlic and ginger and sauté until the raw smell disappears, about 30 seconds.
 Deglaze the pan with 2 tbsp of water.
 Add the chicken and fry it until it changes color, about 5 minutes, deglazing the pan if it starts to stick to the bottom.
-Add the tomato, green chili pepper, salt, whole spices, and ground spices.
-Sauté for 1-2 minutes, then add the potatoes along with 1 cup of water.
+Add the whole spices, ground spices, salt, green chili pepper, and tomato.
+Sauté for 1-2 minutes, then add the potatoes along with 1 cup of water*.
 Mix well.

 - Cancel Sauté to turn off the Instant Pot.
 Secure the lid and set the Pressure Release to Sealing.
-Select the Pressure Cook setting and cook at high pressure for 12 minutes.
-Manually release any remaining pressure.
+Select the Pressure Cook setting and cook at high pressure for 12 minutes*.
+Allow the pressure to naturally release for 5 minutes, then manually release any remaining pressure.

 - Once safe to do so, open the lid and taste and adjust salt.
 Garnish with garam masala and cilantro.
 Stir gently as the potatoes will be very tender.
 Serve with rice, roti, or naan.